projectCraftsman/opensslCertificateAuthority/readme.md

 In the event that Intermediate key is compromised or the certificate expires, the Root key can be used to sign a new Intermediate certificate (which should be derived fom a new Intermediate key if the original key was compromised).
 This document has some plumbing for Certificate Revocation List (CRL) and Online Certificate Status Protocol (OCSP) but at this time I am not going to cover its practical use.

 Create the Root CA directory structure, and configuration for use by `openssl`.
-The ${CA} environment variable can be modified to meed your needs and is used throughout as a base for absolute paths in config files and some commands.
+The ${CA} environment variable can be modified to meet your needs and is used throughout as a base for absolute paths in config files and some commands.

 Todo: standardize/document/assume all commands are run from ${CA}